rutgers-bootcamp-team-5/project-4/README.md

 - tensorflow

 ## Usage
-### data
-This directory contains the data used for analysis and modeling.
+**data** - This directory contains the data used for analysis and modeling. <br>
-### dev
-This directory contains code snippets used during development.
+**dev** - This directory contains code snippets used during development. <br>
-### main.ipynb
-This notebook presents the main data analysis and modeling.
+**main.ipynb** - This notebook presents the main data analysis and modeling. <br>
-### rfe_analysis.ipynb
-This notebook demonstrates a recursive feature elimination strategy that guided model development.
+**rfe_analysis.ipynb** - This notebook demonstrates a recursive feature elimination strategy that guided model development.
 Execution time can last in excess of 20 minutes.

 ## Dataset
 The dataset contains extensive health data for 2149 patients.
 The data is divided into categories and listed below.